Route – Remarks on Beinn na Lap:

 Note that the summit of Beinn na Lap is not at the round shelter but three hundred yards or so further on, just beyond a lochan at a substantial cairn with shelter wall, as illustrated above.

 Transport: Below is an extract from the ScotRail West Highlands timetable up to 14th Dec 2019.
-Then the times had not changed by more than a few minutes over the dozen years that had passed since I did the walk with the unfortunate exception that the earliest northbound and latest southbound trains are now apparently restricted to sleepers only.
+Then the times had not changed by more than a minute ot two over the dozen years that had passed since I did the walk with the unfortunate exception that the earliest northbound and latest southbound trains are now apparently restricted to sleepers only.
 Here is a link to the full West Highland line timetable.

 If access to the Caleonian Sleeper is possible, a fit person can easily complete the walk